Public assistance and government benefits from DSHS Washington.

 Diversion Cash Assistance in Washington is also offered for persons who are eligible for the TANF program.
 Families who chose this financial assistance program can get help with paying for basic living expenses when a family needs short term help paying bills and who meet other program requirements and guidelines.

-Washington Apple Health for Kids – Offers children with medical assistance programs and public health care and insurance.
+Washington Apple Health for Kids – This is the state’s version of Medicaid.
+Offers children with medical assistance programs and public health care and insurance.
+This is part of the federal government benefit known as CHIP.

 Emergency Medical Programs - If you have a health or medical emergency, a case worker from the state may have information on a medical bill assistance program to help.
 A financial or social worker can explain more about the eligibility requirements of the medical programs that are in place and provided by DSHS.